-^{} In fulfilling the Natural Sciences requirement, the student will take two four-hour lab science courses.
-The lab hours for each course (a total of 2 credit hours) will be counted in the IDO, making the total IDO hours 6.
+\ In fulfilling the Natural Sciences requirement, the student will take two four-hour lab science courses with six hours satisfying Chart I and the additional two hours carrying over to Chart II.

 Field of Study Curricula

 A field of study curriculum is a group of courses approved by the Texas Higher Education Coordinating Board that can be taken at the community college level and transferred as a block into a specialized bachelor's degree program at a state university.
 The number of hours required to complete each field of study varies among subject areas.
 In some cases, students will be able to complete the entire field of study as well as all the core curriculum courses.
 In other cases, students will be able to complete the field of study and partially complete the core curriculum.